Azure/co-op-translator/README.md

 ## Supported Languages

-The following table lists the currently supported languages, their codes, and whether there are known issues for each language.
-If you would like to support a new language, please add the language code, name, and appropriate font in the `font_language_mappings.yml` file located at `src/co_op_translator/fonts/` and submit a pull request after testing.
+The table below lists the languages currently supported by **Co Op Translator**.
+It includes language codes, language names, and any known issues associated with each language.
+If you would like to add support for a new language, please add the corresponding language code, name, and appropriate font in the `font_language_mappings.yml` file located at `src/co_op_translator/fonts/` and submit a pull request after testing.

 | Language Code | Language Name        | Font                              | RTL Support | Known Issues |
 |---------------|----------------------|-----------------------------------|-------------|--------------|